| Sex Crimes | Drug Crimes | Theft Crimes | Ballot Measure 11 | Prostitution | Reckless Driving |

 |

 Keep in mind, this is only a general summary of the various assault charges.
 Another assault crime is Assaulting a Public Safety Officer or APSO.
 You commit the crime of assaulting a public safety officer if you intentionally or knowingly causes physical injury to another person, knowing the other person to be a peace (police) officer, corrections officer, youth correction officer, parole and probation officer, animal control officer, firefighter or staff member, and while the public safety officer is acting in the course of official duty.
 APSO is a Class C felony.
-How does assault in the fourth degree go from a misdemeanor to a felony crime?
+Oregon criminal law does not use the term "battery" as some states do.
+Oregon does not use the term "simple assault" either.
+That would be similar to assault in the fourth degree.
+How does assault in the fourth degree become a felony crime in Oregon?

 Ordinarily a charge of